metju90/matthew.mt/README.md

 ## Transpiler, bundler, dependency and sophistication-free SPA

 This is a dependency-free\*\* SPA which works on modern browsers.
-Whilst I do acknowledge that web bundlers come with features which optimize performance, the objective of this mini project was to build a dependecy free SPA using the browser's API over anything else.
-I am planning to write an article on how I built this application in the coming days.
+Whilst I do acknowledge that web bundlers come with features which optimize performance, the objective of this mini project was to build a dependecy free SPA using just the browser's API.

 <sup>\*\* Except for one dependency which handles routing on the client.
 Good to know: the dependecy [(route-slot)](https://github.com/andreasbm/router-slot) itself does not have any dependencies and just uses the browser's API</sub>